 A ride in a fire engine, walking blindfolded around the school or simply finding out what your parents do at work all day are some of the ways our children learn about life in the world outside school.

-Personal, social, health education (PSHE) is all about social development and learning to be a responsible member of the community, so it touches on everything from understanding how other people might think and feel to knowing the importance of healthy eating and money management.
+Personal, social, health, economic education (PSHEE) is all about social development and learning to be a responsible member of the community, so it touches on everything from understanding how other people might think and feel to knowing the importance of healthy eating and money management.

 Classroom visits by police officers, firemen, nurses and doctors give them a chance to find out about other people’s lives.
 Then they compare and contrast with their parents’ by surveying them on their jobs.